Supporting translational cancer research through capacity building initiatives and grant opportunities

 Supporting future research leaders through a new Translational Partners Fellowship award.

 PhD Scholarships Program

-Applications for these scholarships are open to domestic PhD candidates (current or commencing) whose research aligns with Sydney Cancer Partners key objectives across a wide spectrum of cancer research.
+Supporting PhD candidates whose research aligns with Sydney Cancer Partners key objectives across a wide spectrum of cancer research.
 Scholarships are valued at the University of Sydney Research Training Program (RTP) stipend rate, tenable for a maximum of 3.5 years.

 Periodically we will announce new funding opportunities or share news of relevant external funding opportunities.
 Become a member today to receive updates straight to your inbox.

 For more opportunities please see highlights below and view our curated list.